dbasch/moviefinder/README.md

 The program will generate a file called movies.html in the current folder.
 Open it with your browser, pick a movie to watch, or maybe read a book instead.

+[Output of this program](http://diegobasch.com/movies.html) (could be out of date, check the timestamp).

 ## License

 Copyright © 2013 Diego Basch